Team

 Originally from Vancouver Island, Lizzy is a graduate of the Music Therapy program at Capilano University.
 Before beginning her music therapy training, Lizzy completed a BSc in psychology at the University of Victoria with a minor in applied ethics.
 Currently, Lizzy is completing the Master of Social Work (MSW) program at UBC Okanagan.
 Throughout her education, Lizzy has been passionate about lifespan research and bringing her understanding of bio-psycho-social-spiritual frameworks into her clinical practice.

 Within her music therapy practice, Lizzy aims to create an environment that encourages safety and openness.
 Whether sharing favourite songs, facilitating relaxation exercises, or creating legacy projects through songwriting and recording, Lizzy strives to meet her clients however they are in that moment.
-You will likely find Lizzy sailing, practicing yoga, or exploring a new hiking trail outside of work.
+You will likely find Lizzy sailing, skiing, knitting, or exploring a new hiking trail outside of work.

 • End-of-life and palliative care